 Spider plants also go by the names “airplane plant,” “ribbon plant,” and “spider ivy.”

 This popular little guy needs dry to moist soil and grows pretty slow and is only 5-10cm tall.
 Do not water in winter.
 Its native home is South Africa.

 The African violet is one of the most popular flowering houseplants.
 The plant has glared dark green lanceolate green leaf veins.
 The tall container is adorned with orange-white flower petals on a long stem.
 Flower rots, as well as leaf rots, are frequently caused by overwatering.

 All you indoor plant enthusiasts, the prayer plant (Maranta leuconeura) is non-toxic and easy to care for.
 This low-maintenance houseplant thrives in soil that is moderately moist and can tolerate neglect fairly well.
-In fact, the prayer plant is one of the few plants that actually benefit from being a little under-watered.
+In fact, the prayer plant is one of the few plants that actually benefit from being a little underwatered.

 The Ponytail Palm is nontoxic to cats and dogs.
 It has a trunk that looks like an elephant’s foot while its leaves are long, narrow blades with green stripes running down them – this gives it its name!
-Indirect light is best for Ponytail Palms, but they can also tolerate low levels of light making them perfect for homes with pets.
+Indirect light is best for Ponytail Palms, but they can also tolerate low light levels, making them perfect for homes with pets.

-The wax plant, also known as the Hoya carnosa, is a beautiful and easy to care for houseplant that thrives in indirect sunlight.
+The wax plant, also known as the Hoya carnosa, is a beautiful and easy-to-care-for houseplant that thrives in indirect sunlight.